 When you hire a contractor, you can expect an "estimate" of the total cost.
 But that's simply the contractor's best professional assessment, including the cost of hiring any subcontractors, the price of materials, and any other labor involved.
 What happens if after the work is done, the total bill is far beyond what you expected, and you see indications that the contractor didn't follow some of your instructions?

 Getting an estimate from a contractor is different from getting a quote.
-A quote is an offer to enter into a contract; it should be the exact amount that a particular task will cost, without much "wiggle room."
+A quote is an offer to enter into a contract.
+It should be the exact amount that a particular task will cost, without much "wiggle room."
 Ideally, both quotes and estimates should be put into writing, although some contractors will intentionally avoid doing so.

 Request an itemized invoice, explaining that you do not feel comfortable remitting any payment until you can further examine this issue.
 This invoice should include a list of many suppliers, subcontractors, or workers on the project, and a listing of all materials purchased.

 Keep in mind, a home contractor might become frustrated and file a lien.
 A lien is essentially a cloud on title, filed with the county clerk, by a contractor who did work on a piece of property.
-(This can be an impediment if you're looking to sell your home).
+This can be an impediment if you're looking to sell your home.

 Your contractor could also file a lawsuit.
 This would allege that you breached your contract to pay for the fair and reasonable value of the goods and services.
 Should your contractor sue you for your nonpayment, you would certainly have defenses to the claims, given the lack of notice of the increased costs and intentional overspending.
 It is unlikely, however, that your contractor would sue you for a relatively small sum of money, such as a few thousand dollars; the cost of the lawsuit alone would make it more advantageous for the contractor to attempt to negotiate with you and collect as much money as quickly as possible.